 What if you want hassle-free music and wireless streaming but you don’t want a fabric-jacketed orb, cylinder or pebble with its own voice and pulsating ring of light on your kitchen worktop?
 What if you want something that just looks like a (whisper it) normal radio but with Apple AirPlay 2 and Google Chromecast built-in?
 Meet the Tivoli Model One Digital Generation 2.

-It’s been over four years since Tivoli’s inaugural Bluetooth- and wi-fi-connected DAB/FM radio proposition, the original Model One Digital, first stole the hearts of avid wireless devotees (and by wireless here, we do mean radio).
-And its successor, the new Generation 2 update, we have here adds Google Chromecast and Apple AirPlay 2 streaming to the diminutive package.
+It's been four years between the two models.
+Tivoli’s inaugural Bluetooth- and wi-fi-connected DAB/FM radio proposition, the original Model One Digital, first stole the hearts of avid wireless devotees (and by wireless here, we do mean radio).
+And its successor, the new Generation 2 update we have here, adds Google Chromecast and Apple AirPlay 2 streaming to the diminutive package.